i-am-grub/MultiGP_Toolkit/docs/index.rst

    Please be aware that this plugin is not approved for MultiGP Global Qualifers

 This is a plugin developed with cooperation with MultiGP for the RotorHazard timing system.
-It allows for the ability to pull and push data through the MultiGP API to assist with event management.
+It gives RotorHazard the ability interface with MultiGP's RaceSync system for event management.

 This plugin comes packaged with a mini version of `FPVScores plugin <https://github.com/FPVScores/FPVScores>`_ allowing you to push your event results without the need to install the full version.